How to track business expenses, what expenses are, and why it's important to keep track of business expenses.

 How to track business expenses in 4 easy steps

-Tracking business expenses isn’t just a way to keep you organized.
-It helps you look at the big picture so you can make more educated financial decisions for your business.
-To get to that point, you’ve got to start somewhere—and as you’ll soon find out, that’s at the bank.
+Tracking business expenses isn’t just a way to keep yourself organized.
+It helps you look at the big picture so you can make more educated decisions for your business.
+To get to that point, you’ve got to start somewhere—and as you’ll soon find out, that starts with keeping a bank account just for your business.

 Keep scrolling to learn how to track business expenses.